grferna/TGF-TEB-Propagation-Geant4/README.md

 - Go to `TGF-TEB-Propagation-Geant4` directory and run in terminal `bash compile_install.bash`.
 - it will compile and install Geant4 [from source](https://geant4.web.cern.ch/node/1604), set up the environement variables and compile the `TGF-TEB-Propagation-Geant4` code in the `build/` folder.
 - Will require super user priviledges (`sudo`) to download missing dependencies.
-- alternatively, run command `sudo apt-get install build-essential qt4-default qtcreator cmake-qt-gui gcc g++ gfortran zlib1g-dev libxerces-c-dev libx11-dev libexpat1-dev libxmu-dev libmotif-dev libboost-filesystem-dev libeigen3-dev qt4-qmake` to install dependencies before-hand, and `sudo` should not be required.
+- alternatively, run before-hand the command `sudo apt-get install build-essential qt4-default qtcreator cmake-qt-gui gcc g++ gfortran zlib1g-dev libxerces-c-dev libx11-dev libexpat1-dev libxmu-dev libmotif-dev libboost-filesystem-dev libeigen3-dev qt4-qmake` to install dependencies, and `sudo` should not be required.
 - It was successfully tested on Ubuntu 16.04 and 18.04, but is probably not free of bugs.

 For non-Ubuntu users look at the code in the file `compile_install.bash` to check the compile and set-up steps, and read the [Geant4 installation instructions](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html)